mathiasgheno/create-password/README.md

 # Create Password

-Zero-config password generator on top of NPM.
+Zero-config password generator on top of NPM / NPX.
 Just open your terminal, text and it's done.

 ## How to Use